naav97/EHTML/README.md

 # EHTML

-EHTML is a html validator and minimalistic preprocesor.
-It validates the basic structure (mening doctype, html, head, title and body tags in correct order) of an HTML file passed as an argument.
+EHTML is an HTML validator and minimalistic preprocessor.
+It validates the basic structure (meaning doctype, html, head, title and body tags in correct order) of an HTML file passed as an argument.
-It also validates some basic SEO good practices.
+It also validates some basic SEO best practices.
 It has a simple template engine that can handle variables.

 ## Working with the engine

-to declare a varaible use the following sintax:
+To declare a variable, use the following syntax:

 `<let name(:type)?=val>`